Kahleah Copper: Chicago Sky (2017–2024)

 In her first three seasons with the Sky, Copper generally came off the bench and averaged 6.7 to 7.1 points per game.
 In 2020, she was re-signed by the Sky.
 She was elevated to a starting role in the 2020 season, which was played in a "bubble" due to the COVID-19 pandemic, and led the team in scoring with 14.8 points per game.

 Copper continued into her starting role in the 2021 season, and was named as an All-Star for the first time.
 She averaged 14.4 points per game in the regular season and led the team in scoring in the postseason with 17.7 points per game.
 Copper led the Sky to their first championship and was named Finals MVP.

 In the offseason, the Sky used their one available "core player" designation for Copper, and subsequently signed her to a two-year contract.
 In the 2022 season, Copper was once again named an All-Star as the Sky returned to the postseason but lost in the semifinals in 5 games.

 Phoenix Mercury (2024–present)

 On February 6, 2024, Copper was traded to the Phoenix Mercury alongside the rights to Morgan Bertsch in exchange for Michaela Onyenwere, Brianna Turner, the 2024 No. 3 pick, a 2025 second round pick (from CHI), a 2026 first round pick, and the right to swap 2026 second round.
+Copper was described by the Associated Press as having been "instrumental" in helping the Mercury qualify for the 2025 WNBA Finals, and she was re-signed by the Mercury in April 2026.